MongoEngine/mongoengine/docs/guide/validation.rst

 ====================

-By design, MongoEngine strictly validates the documents right before they are inserted in MongoDB and make sure they are consistent with the fields defined in your models.
+By design, MongoEngine strictly validates the documents right before they are inserted in MongoDB and makes sure they are consistent with the fields defined in your models.

+MongoEngine makes the assumption that the documents that exists in the DB are compliant with the schema.
-Mongoengine will not validate a document when an object is loaded from the DB into an instance of your model but this operation will fail under some circumstances (e.g. if there is a field in the document fetched from the database that is not defined in your model).
+This means that Mongoengine will not validate a document when an object is loaded from the DB into an instance of your model but this operation may fail under some circumstances (e.g. if there is a field in the document fetched from the database that is not defined in your model).